 The new law provides an affirmative defense to those in possession of CBD oil with a THC content not exceeding 5% and suffering from a debilitating condition.
 This law does not create a medical marijuana program.

-If you’re suffering from a debilitating medical condition, you should speak with a licensed physician who would recommend low-THC CBD oil and issue a letter which will serve you as an affirmative defense.
+If you’re suffering from a debilitating medical condition, you should speak with a licensed physician who would recommend low-THC CBD oil and issue a letter that will serve you as an affirmative defense.

 Remember, Kansas law only protects you if your CBD contains no THC, or if you’re suffering from a debilitating medical condition.
 Therefore, make sure you double-check the THC content before making your purchase!

-Although marijuana has had a hard time gaining traction under Kansas law, there are still options for you if you are looking to purchase CBD legally.
+Although marijuana has had a hard time gaining traction under Kansas law, there are still options for you if you are looking to purchase CBD and delta 8 THC legally.

-If you’re buying hemp-derived CBD oil, the most convenient method by far is to make your purchase online.
+If you’re buying hemp-derived CBD oil or D8, the most convenient method by far is to make your purchase online.
 However, you should be able to find some reliable products in your local vape or head shops as well.